reside-ic/wodin-news/content/posts/wodin-0-2-0.md

 * All plots have x axis labels; these show Time for plots over time, and the parameter being varied in the other sensitivity plots
 * Sensitivity will not lock up the browser as badly if the model run is slow, and will display progressively as it computes each iteration
 * Long labels are not truncated, particularly in the sensitivity plots
-* It is possible to display plots on with a log-y axis (this setting will be automatically shared across all plot types and saved with the session)
+* It is possible to display plots with a log-y axis (this setting will be automatically shared across all plot types and saved with the session)
-* A slightly nicer workflow for creating a new session based of the contents of your current saved session
+* A slightly nicer workflow for creating a new session based on the contents of your current saved session